-• Number of firearm related injuries associated with cull activities is 0.

-- Remove up to 150 deer, depending on available locations, weather and contractor recommendation. - Level of public park closures are acceptable to at least 75% of surveyed residents. - Coordinate with University of Michigan to increase the number of available locations for the deer management program.
+- Number of firearm related injuries associated with cull activities is 0. - Remove up to 150 deer, depending on available locations, weather and contractor recommendation. - Level of public park closures are acceptable to at least 75% of surveyed residents. - Coordinate with University of Michigan to use available locations for the deer management program.